Sodankylä Geophysical Observatory

 Before sending any question about the Northern Lights to us, please read this page.
 Probably you will find the answers to your questions.

 You can check it in our Aurora Movie gallery.
-At the moment (early April 2018) solar activity is approaching the minimum of the cycle.
-The geomagnetic activity in past months has been mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights has strongly followed the 27 days solar rotation (see explanation below).
+At the moment (Sep 2020) solar activity is still in the minimum of the cycle.
+Some sun spots of Cycle 25 has been observed during summer 2020.
+The geomagnetic activity in past months has still been low and activity is mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights has strongly followed the 27 days solar rotation (see explanation below) and coming activity can be easily checked from Spaceweather.com.
+The activity of late August might stil be geoeffective from 25/26 September 2020 onwards.

 The statistics shows geomagnetic acvity (yellow circles) observed at SGO.
 The green bars show amoung of the nights the auroras could be detected from SGO iCCD camera.
 White bars shows time of the bright nights (late Apr - mid Aug) when the Northern Lights are not visible.
 Note, the all-sky cameras detects the Northern Lights also trough the clouds, so even the camera site is cloudy, we get information about the occurence.
 Cloudiness can varie lot, so the location and the weather has also important role in the hunting of the auroras.